-Jack Nicholson, in one of his best roles, plays “Bad-ass” Buddusky (pictured), a veteran naval petty officer detailed, along with his black colleague “Mule” Mulhall (Otis Young), to escort an offender by bus and train from their base in Virginia to the harsh naval prison at Portsmouth, NH.
+Jack Nicholson, in one of his best roles, plays “Bad-ass” Buddusky (pictured), a veteran naval petty officer detailed, along with his black colleague “Mule” Mulhall (Otis Young), to escort an offender by bus and train from their base in Virginia to the harsh naval prison in Rhode Island.

 The escorts, at first cynically detached, soon start feeling sorry for Meadows and decide to show him a good time in his last few days of freedom.

-The project was considered a daring one for Columbia, and the studio initially balked at the torrent of obscenities in the script (unlike the novel), which contained lines like, “I am the motherfucking shore patrol, motherfucker.”
-In the first seven minutes there were 342 ‘fucks’. . .
+The project was considered a daring one for Columbia, and the studio initially baulked at the torrent of obscenities in the script (unlike the novel), which contained lines like, “I am the motherfucking shore patrol, motherfucker.”
+In the first seven minutes, there were 342 ‘fucks’. . .

 The studio refused to commit until writer Robert Towne cleaned it up.
 Towne refused to change a comma, and Jack Nicholson backed him up.